yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 </pre>

 Why?
 Simply because we didn't written the code for the handler `EchoR`.
-Now, let's do this.
 Edit the file `Handler/Root.hs` and append this:

 <code class="haskell">
 getEchoR :: String -> Handler RepHtml